Lenny Lane: West Hollywood Blondes and Standards and Practices (1999–2000)

-Independent circuit (2000–present)
+Independent circuit (2000–2013, 2019)

-Lenny Lane moved on to Texas Championship Wrestling, in April 2001, where he formed a tag team with Shane Helms, winning the TCW Tag Team Championships.
+After WCW, Lane returned to Minnesota in the summer of 2000.
+Then, Lane moved on to Texas Championship Wrestling, in April 2001, where he formed a tag team with Shane Helms, winning the TCW Tag Team Championships.
 The team was split when Helms was signed by the World Wrestling Federation.
 He also appeared on The AWA Stars Tour wrestling in the upper Midwest with Jim Brunzell, Buck "Rock n' Roll" Zumhofe, Sheik Adnan Al-Kaissy, Mantaur, and others.
 The Blondes reunited in the now defunct World Wrestling All-Stars promotion in late 2001.
-Lane was signed by Total Nonstop Action Wrestling (Lodi would have been signed too, but he was injured) and debuted on June 19, 2002.
-Lane formed a short-lived tag team with Bruce known as The Rainbow Express and competed on the second-ever TNA pay-per-view on June 26.
-Lane sustained an injury, however, and the team split on November 20, 2002 after Bruce turned on Lane.
-He left TNA soon after.

 Lane competed for Steel Domain Wrestling throughout 2003, and for the New Age Wrestling Alliance in 2004 and early 2005.
 He also works for the American Wrestling League, which is in the same TV slot and wrestles in the same venues as Steel Domain Wrestling did.

 Lenny Lane currently owns and wrestles for Prime Time Wrestling, an independent wrestling promotion out of Bloomington, Minnesota.
 He main evented the first show in September defeating Mitch Paradise.
 In January 2012, Lenny Lane defeated Chiropractor DC to become the first PTW Champion.
 He would later lose it to him in May.
 In September, Lenny Lane would defeat Renny D to become the only two-time PTW champion but would lose it to Black Stallion on the same night.
 In May 2013, Lane defeated Ariya Daivari to become the only three-time PTW Champion.
 In December of that year a match would take place between John Johnson and Renny D which Renny D would win.
 Lenny Lane would then award the PTW Championship to Renny D making him a two-time champion.

+On November 30, 2019, Lane returned for a one-night appearance at WrestleCade in a battle royal won by Jax Dane.

+Total Nonstop Action Wrestling (2002)

+Lane was signed by Total Nonstop Action Wrestling (Lodi would have been signed too, but he was injured) and debuted on June 19, 2002.
+Lane formed a short-lived tag team with Bruce known as The Rainbow Express and competed on the second-ever TNA pay-per-view on June 26.
+Lane sustained an injury, however, and the team split on November 20, 2002 after Bruce turned on Lane.
+He left TNA soon after.

 World Wrestling Entertainment (2004, 2008)

-Lane appeared on the October 31, 2004 edition of WWE Heat teaming with Ken Anderson against Rob Conway and Sylvain Grenier and on the September 30, 2008 edition of WWE's ECW on Sci Fi, losing a squash match to Jack Swagger.
+Lane appeared on the October 31, 2004 edition of WWE Heat teaming with Ken Anderson against Rob Conway and Sylvain Grenier.

+On September 30, 2008, Lane appeared on the edition of WWE ECW losing to Jack Swagger.